ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 pod 'CapacitorStorage', '~> 1.2.0'
 ```

-:::warning
+:::caution
-Make sure that the versions in your `Podfile`, `build.gradle`, and `package.json` all match!
-Otherwise you will run into errors.
+Make sure that the versions in your `Podfile` and `package.json` match!
+Otherwise you could run into errors.
 :::

 After installing the dependency inject the Plugin to the Portal's [bridge](https://capacitorjs.com/blog/how-capacitor-works#native-bridge).
 You can do this in the [viewDidLoad](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621495-viewdidload) function.